sguox002/leetcode/leetcode-all.md

 bitmask dp: typical usage the number of elements is very limited and 2^n can fit in a integer.

+<<-526	Beautiful Arrangement    		59.3%	Medium
+a permutation of 1 to n is beautiful if every A[i] divisible by i or i divisible by A[i] (1-indexed) return the number of beautiful arrangement. n<=15.
+- dp: bitmask dp. fill from left to right.
+->>

 <<-1066	Campus Bikes II    		54.0%	Medium
 campus given as a 2d grid, n workers and m bikes n<=m at different grid position, return the min distance sum so that each worker is assigned a unique bike.